0x9ONU/Obsidian-Notes/Foundations of Design 2/Week 10/FOD 2 Week 10 - Day 1.md

 - Props are allowed and encouraged (bring your prototype and any other supplement such as a handout or photographs!)
 NOT ELECTRONIC MEDIA is allowed.
 - Q&A from a panel of judges

+### Check in and Awards

+- Check-in and room assignments start at 4:30pm @ Dicke College of Business

+### Recommendations

+Your judge will nto know the context of your proejct

+Leverage the TBL framework

+Avoid technical jargon, math modeling, etc.

+# Value Proposition Throuhg NABC

+- Need
+- Approach
+- Benefits/Cost
+- Competition